Ask for More Than Bayes Optimal: A Theory of Indecisions for Selective Hypothesis Testing

 \section{General Binary Classification}

 In this setting, we want to find the \emph{smallest} possible indecision region that is able to control the accuracy (or, similarly, misclassification risk) of our classifier.
-By using the minimum necessary amount of indecisions, we are able to automate as many decisions as possible, and delegate only the smallest necessary amount of indecisions over for potentially costly human review.
+By using the minimum necessary amount of indecisions, we can automate as many decisions as possible and send only the necessary exceptions for costly human review.

 For a given classifier $\tilde{Y}$, our objective is to control the conditional misclassification risk, given that a decision has been made.
-We define the conditional minimax risk as:
+We define the optimal selective risk as

 where the infimum is over all classifiers taking values in $\{0,1,2\}$ such that ${\mathbf P}(\tilde Y_\gamma = 0) = \gamma$.
 Our goal at the end of this section is to ensure that this conditional risk does not exceed a pre-specified threshold $\alpha$, while minimizing the number of indecisions.
-To accomplish this, we first study the comparatively easier setting where for a fixed proportion of indecisions $\gamma$, we aim to find the best achievable level of accuracy.
-Understanding the case with a fixed amount of indecisions provides a framework for developing a procedure that guarantees classifier accuracy.
+To accomplish this, we first study the comparatively easier setting where, for a fixed proportion of indecisions $\gamma$, we aim to find the best achievable level of accuracy.
+Understanding the case with a fixed amount of indecisions provides a framework for developing a procedure that targets a desired selective risk.